angshenting/scba-techcomm/SCBA_GCoC.md

 ## 8. Dress Code

-NBOs are asked to take note of the recognition of Bridge as a Sport by the IOC and requests that players should, at all times, be dressed appropriately; this is particularly the case at the Opening Ceremony and at the Prize Giving Ceremony or Victory Banquet, when it is expected that teams should at least be uniformly dressed even if a team uniform is not available.
-During play appropriate dress would, for example, be an open-necked shirt, or a smart polo or sweatshirt worn with trousers or skirt as appropriate.
+Contestants in Singapore National Championships are expected to be appropriate dressed, to show respect for other contestants and also to project the right image for Bridge as an IOC Sport.
+Appropriately dress during play would, for example, be open necked shirt, or a smart polo or sweatshirt worn with trousers or skirt as appropriate.

 ## 9. Restrictions
 The following restrictions apply to the playing areas (see definition of these areas in Section